Let’s Look At Mobile Apps

 Wi-Fi connections usually are faster, but you have to be in the range of a hotspot to use one.
 Most public Wi-Fi hotspots like those in coffee shops, airports, and hotels – don’t encrypt the information you send over the internet and are not secure.

-With a home wireless network, you'll need to pay for internet access and a wireless router, and you’ll want to take steps to secure the network.
+With a home wireless network, you’ll need to pay for internet access and a wireless router, and you’ll want to take steps to secure the system.

-Some apps are distributed for free through app stores, their developers make money in a few ways:
+Some apps distributed for free through app stores, their developers make money in a few ways:

 - Some sell advertising space within the app.

-- Some apps offer their basic versions for free if you like the app enough you might upgrade to a paid version.
+- Some offer their basic versions for free if you like the app enough, you might upgrade to a paid version.

-- Some apps allow you to buy more features within the app itself.
-You might be billed for these in-app purchases through the app store.
+- They allow you to buy more features within the app itself and bill through the app store.
 Most devices have settings that allow you to block in-app purchases.

-- Some apps are offered free by a company to access their services, banking, shopping, hotel booking, ride apps…
+- Offered free by a company to access their services, banking, shopping, hotel booking, ride apps.g

 - Many apps are a form of advertising.